 The tour will also aim to increase the Nigerian knowledge of human trafficking that occurs within its own borders.
-Sex trafficking, labor trafficking (particularly in children) and organ trafficking were issues she mentioned.
+Sex trafficking, labor trafficking (particularly in children) and organ trafficking were issues Oriola mentioned.
 The State Department’s 2014 Trafficking in Persons report found Nigeria to be both a source and destination for victims of human trafficking.
 It reported women and girls being forced into domestic servitude and forced prostitution, and boys and men forced into labor ranging from mining or begging to the use of child soldiers by Boko Haram.

-Oriola will be working with the US Consulate and the National Agency for Prohibition of Trafficking in Persons (NAPTIP) on the tour.
+Oriola will be working with the U.S. Consulate and the National Agency for Prohibition of Trafficking in Persons (NAPTIP) on the tour.
 NAPTIP is the Nigerian police force dedicated to fighting human trafficking.
 NAPTIP has founded school clubs where the youth can discuss human trafficking.
 Oriola said she hopes to incorporate these clubs into the tour.
 Likewise, they will be looking for other opportunities to partner and increase Nigerian awareness.

 While this will be the first tour The Enitan Story has taken in Nigeria, Oriola plans on making these advocacy tours a regular event.
 This year, the tour’s focus is awareness, but that will change for the next visit.
-She plans to use evaluation methods to see how much the students have absorbed of her message.
-Moreover, the evaluations will also be used to gauge student interest in this line of work.
+She plans to use evaluation methods to see how much the students have absorbed her message.
+Moreover, the evaluations will be used to gauge student interest in this line of work.
 In future years, she said she will look for changing behaviors in Nigerian college and university students.

-Nigerian college and university students are required to complete “National Youth Corp Service.” as part of their education, according to Oriola.
+Nigerian college and university students are required to complete “National Youth Corp Service” as part of their education, according to Oriola.
 The final piece to that service is a community project.
 Oriola hopes graduates will begin grassroots prevention projects as part of their service.

 The Enitan Story, founded by Oriola, is a 501 (c) (3) non-profit organization.
 Its mission is to advocate for victims of human trafficking and empower survivors.
 For just over a year, The Enitan Story has been referring victims and survivors towards social and psychological services, providing educational outreach programs, offering support to survivors and maintaining a community garden.
 The organization produces a public access television show called “Imprisoned Show,” which was recognized by the Obama administration for its work last year.
-In 2015, the organization started a program that teaches sewing to low-income survivors of human trafficking as a means towards economic and psychological empowerment.
+In 2015, the organization started a program that teaches sewing to low-income survivors of human trafficking as a means toward economic and psychological empowerment.

-To donate or learn more about Bringing the Story Back home, visit bukolaoriola.com/bringingthestorybackhome/.
+To donate or learn more about “Bringing the Story Back Home,” visit bukolaoriola.com/bringingthestorybackhome/.

 To learn more about The Enitan Story, visit enitan.org.